robidev/rsyslog_avro/imkafka/README.md

 # imkafka

-Tryout rsyslog avro module for Apache kafka, [omkafka](http://www.rsyslog.com/doc/master/configuration/modules/omkafka.html) on Docker container.
+Tryout rsyslog input avro module for Apache kafka, [imkafka](http://www.rsyslog.com/doc/master/configuration/modules/imkafka.html) on Docker container.
 Do NOT use this in production, it is only a very basic PoC!

 ## Build